Hundreds Volunteer In Search Of Missing Wisconsin Mother Ashley Miller

 “Over the last two days, we had a crash course from some very professional resources who helped us plot out what everyone does,” explained Carrie Miller.

-Hundreds walked through the woods and swampy terrain to find clues leading to Ashley Miller, covering a two mile radius.READ MORE: Ham Lake Residents Evacuate Due To Gas Leak
+Hundreds walked through the woods and swampy terrain to find clues leading to Ashley Miller, covering a two mile radius.READ MORE: MN Weather: What We Know On Possible Snowfall Later This Week

 “Everyone wants answers,” said Stephanie Graupner, a search volunteer.
 “We had whistles, walkie talkies, dogs, gloves and a phone line we can call if we found something.”